mikumeda/OfficeDocs-Exchange/Exchange/ExchangeServer2013/can-t-install-exchange-2013-in-a-forest-containing-exchange-2000-or-exchange-2003-servers-exchange-2013-help.md

 f1.keywords:
 - NOCSH
 mtps_version: v=EXCHG.150
+description: Learn about the 'Can't install Exchange 2013 in a forest containing Exchange 2000 or Exchange 2003 servers' error.
 ---

-# Can't install Exchange 2013 in a forest containing Exchange 2000 or Exchange 2003 servers.
+# Can't install Exchange 2013 in a forest containing Exchange 2000 or Exchange 2003 servers

 _**Applies to:** Exchange Server 2013_